line/armeria/site/src/sphinx/server-annotated-service.rst

 Media type negotiation
 ----------------------

-Armeria provides `@ProduceType`_ and `@ConsumeType`_ annotations to support media type negotiation.
+Armeria provides :api:`@ProduceType` and :api:`@ConsumeType` annotations to support media type negotiation.
 It is not necessary if you have only one service method for a path and an HTTP method.
 However, assume that you have multiple service methods for the same path and the same HTTP method as follows.

 .. code-block:: java